Košice Zoo: History

 Construction of the zoo started in 1979.
 It opened to the public in 1985 with 23 species and an area of 7 ha.
 A petting zoo opened for children in 2000.

 Animals

-As of 1 January 2020 the zoo housed the second largest animal collectin in Slovakia.
+As of 1 January 2020 the zoo housed the second largest animal collection in Slovakia.

 Species bred in the zoo include: Cuban Boa, Humboldt Penguin, Toco toucan, Silvery-checked hornbill, Himalaya Monal pheasants, European Brown Bear (Guinness Book recorded 5 cubs born and reared in one litter in 2002), Przewalski wild horse (3 animals released to wilderness in Mongolia), Blasboock, Kafue red lechwe, Siberian ibex, Alpine Chamois, European Bison, Hutsul horse (protected horse form of Carpathians).

 Animals are mostly from Europe and Asia, though the zoo keeps some non-Eurasian species.
 The zoo has about 1200 animals in 280 species including the brown bear, lynx, emu, parrots, tamarins, turtles, tortoises, zebras, camels, ibexs, horses, antelopes, lions, tigers, european bison.